josephvoss/git-remote-s3/README.md

 * Finish push (fast forward, safe ref updates)
   * think this is finished
 * snappy compression for objects saved in s3
-* implement list for-push
+* implement list for-push and default remote heads
-* Packfiles
+* Packfiles to speed up remote operations
+* parallelize *all the things*